jacksonlevine/small-lambda-calc-interpreted-lang/README.md

 ```

+## Installation / Using Boris:

+1. Download 'boris.exe' from this repo.

+2. Put boris.exe in your working directory (Or, put the path to boris.exe in your systems PATH env variable.)

+3. Create a file with the extension `.boris`, for example `main.boris`

+4. After writing Boris code, run your file using shell command `boris.exe main.boris`

+5. That's all!

 Boris' syntax is function definitions and function calls.
 For example, let/set is a function that defines or reassigns a variable.
 It is similar to Common Lisp in some ways, though this is obviously more of a toy language.

 All values are strings, and can be treated as all the same thing, except in functions like + where the number is parsed as a float or int.
 (In all of these cases, if one argument is a float they are all treated as floats.)